bjackman/sms-demo/README.md

 ## Design

 The front-end is a single-page app implemented as a big state machine.
-Not much to say except what's in the code comments.
+It starts by getting a Google auth token.
+Next it provides a phone-number input field which, when submitted, makes a registration request to the back-end API.

 The back-end is a "Rest API" (?) with a single endoint, /api/registerPhoneNumber.
-When you POST that endpoint with a body like `{phoneNumber: foo}`, a confirmation text is sent to `foo`.
+When you POST that endpoint with a body like `{phoneNumber: foo, googleIdToken: bar}`, the google ID token (which should be a standard JWT) is validated and a confirmation text is sent to `foo`.
 All the other details than the phone number (like the locale) are hard-coded.

 ## TODOs